ReviewMyContract.aiReview My Contract

 Technology and SaaS.
 Tech NDAs must address source code, algorithms, training data sets, API structures, and security credentials with particularity.
 Generic confidential information definitions may fail to capture algorithm-embedded trade secrets — particularly when the algorithm itself is the protected asset.
 Tech NDAs in the SaaS context should also address access credentials and security protocols as specifically protected categories.
 Post-termination, return-and-destruction clauses require special attention for cloud-stored code and data.

 A specific issue arises when a developer reviews source code under NDA: the information can become "contaminated" — embedded in the developer's professional understanding in ways that are impossible to return or destroy.
-Courts in *Buffets, Inc. v.
-Klinke* (9th Cir.) and similar cases have grappled with this distinction.
+Courts have grappled with this distinction.
 A well-drafted residuals clause is critical in tech NDAs to avoid chilling legitimate professional development.
+Tech-industry NDAs also frequently include a "reverse engineering" prohibition — preventing the receiving party from deconstructing the disclosing party's code or systems to discover their trade secrets.

 Healthcare.
 Healthcare NDAs intersect with the Health Insurance Portability and Accountability Act (HIPAA) when they involve protected health information (PHI).
-Critically, HIPAA compliance is a legal obligation separate from the NDA — an NDA cannot substitute for a Business Associate Agreement (BAA) where one is required.
+Critically, HIPAA compliance is a legal obligation separate from the NDA — an NDA cannot substitute for a Business Associate Agreement (BAA) where one is required under 45 C.F.R. § 164.308.
 When a healthcare company shares PHI with a vendor under an NDA, the NDA's confidentiality provisions and HIPAA's requirements run in parallel.
 A breach of PHI may simultaneously violate both the NDA and HIPAA, triggering regulatory penalties on top of contract damages.

 Finance.
-Financial NDAs involving public companies must grapple with material non-public information (MNPI) and Regulation FD (Fair Disclosure).
+Financial NDAs involving public companies must grapple with material non-public information (MNPI) and Regulation FD (Fair Disclosure), 17 C.F.R. § 243.100.
 Signing an M&A NDA as a potential acquirer means the receiving party likely possesses MNPI about the target — triggering insider trading restrictions under SEC Rule 10b-5 and Exchange Act Section 10(b).
 Many M&A NDAs include standstill provisions prohibiting the receiving party from trading in the target's securities while in possession of MNPI.
 Any NDA in the financial context should be reviewed for its MNPI and standstill implications.

 Entertainment and Media.
 Entertainment NDAs covering scripts, creative treatments, story concepts, and unannounced projects must address copyright and idea submission law — a body of law distinct from trade secret law.
 Many entertainment NDAs include explicit "idea submission" policies acknowledging that the company receives many unsolicited ideas and that the NDA does not create an obligation to compensate the disclosing party for ideas the company independently developed.
-For writers and creators, understanding the limited protection ideas receive under copyright law (ideas are not copyrightable, only their expression) is essential context for evaluating entertainment NDA protections.
+For writers and creators, understanding the limited protection ideas receive under copyright law (ideas are not copyrightable, only their expression — 17 U.S.C. § 102(b)) is essential context for evaluating entertainment NDA protections.

 Real Estate.
 Real estate NDAs covering deal terms, off-market property information, buyer financing details, and portfolio strategies must account for the public nature of real property transactions.
 Deed recordings, permit applications, and zoning filings are public record.
 A real estate NDA cannot prevent public-record disclosure as a legal matter.
 Real estate NDAs most usefully protect: non-public pricing terms, buyer financial qualifications, off-market deal structure, and negotiating positions between parties.